industrial-edge/simatic-ax-trace-diagnostics-getting-started/README.md

 - Databus Configurator is deployed to the IEM
 - Databus is deployed to the IED
-- Flow Creator is deployed to the IED

 ### TIA Project

-The used TIA Portal project (Tank Application) can be found in the [src](src) directory under the following name and is also used for several further application examples:
+The used TIA Portal project (EdgeHowTos including the Tank and Sinus wave application) can be found in the [src](src) directory under the following name and is also used for several further application examples:

 - [HowTos_Sinus_Wave.7z](docs/src/HowTos_Sinus_Wave.7z)